Rahul, Rajnath visit Chirag Paswan on his father's first death anniversary | Politics

 - India

+Rahul Gandhi visited Chirag Paswan's Janpath residence, which was home to his father for over three decades, and spent time with him and his family members as people paid homage to one of the tallest Dalit leaders who passed away last year.

-In a tweet Gandhi said, ''Heartfelt tributes to Ram Vilas Paswan on his first death anniversary.
+In a tweet, the Congress leader said, ''Heartfelt tributes to Ram Vilas Paswan on his first death anniversary.
 Also met Lalu Prasad Yadav on the occasion.
 Was happy to see him in good health.''
-Gandhi's visit to the LJP leader comes amid a growing distance between him and the BJP after the ruling party dumped him for another LJP faction, now given the name Rashtriya Lok Janshakti Party, headed by his uncle Pashupati Kumar Paras, a Union minister.
+Gandhi's visit to the LJP leader comes amid a growing distance between the latter and the BJP after the ruling party dumped him for another LJP faction, now given the name Rashtriya Lok Janshakti Party, headed by his uncle and Union minister Pashupati Kumar Paras.

-Opposition leaders in Bihar, including RJD president Yadav and his son Tejashwi Yadav, have been urging Chirag Paswan to switch over to their camp.
+Opposition leaders in Bihar, including RJD president Prasad and his son Tejashwi Yadav, have been urging Chirag Paswan to switch over to their camp.

-Sources, however, added that not much should be read into Gandhi's visit to Paswan's residence as he had invited leaders of various parties.
+Sources, however, said not much should be read into Rahul Gandhi's visit to Chirag Paswan's residence as the latter had invited the leaders of various parties.

 At a commemoration event he had held in Patna last month, leaders from various parties, including the BJP and the RJD, were in attendance.

-A trenchant critic of Bihar Chief Minister and JD(U) leader Nitish Kumar, he has been less vocal in attacking the BJP and has, at times, even praised Prime Minister Narendra Modi.
+A trenchant critic of Bihar Chief Minister and JD(U) leader Nitish Kumar, he has been less vocal in attacking the BJP and has, at times, even praised Modi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)